apache/cordova-docs/docs/en/edge/cordova/device/device.model.md

 Get the device's model name.

     var string = device.model;

 Description
 -----------

-`device.model` returns the name of the device's model or product.
-This value is set by the device manufacturer and may be different across versions of the same product.
+The `device.model` returns the name of the device's model or product.
+The value is set by the device manufacturer and may be different across versions of the same product.

 Supported Platforms
 -------------------